Honey, I Shrunk the Kids: Honey, I Blew Up the Kid

-The film begins as a mock award show by "The Imagination Institute" that is intended to honor Wayne as "Inventor of the Year."
-Instead, the audience is "shrunk" and threatened by Quark, Gigabyte (Nick's pet python), Diane, and even Adam, among other thrills.
-It reprises most of the original cast and adds Eric Idle as the host of the award show.

-Honey, I Shrunk the Audience was removed from all four Disney parks over the course of 2010.
-Disney elected to return Captain EO to all four parks to honor Michael Jackson following his death in 2009.

 Honey, We Shrunk Ourselves

-In 1997, Disney produced the second sequel, Honey, We Shrunk Ourselves, as a direct to video release.
+In 1997, Disney produced the second sequel, Honey, We Shrunk Ourselves, as a direct-to-video release.
 Rick Moranis was the only actor to reprise his role.
-The characters of Diane and Adam were recast, with Amy and Nick only being briefly mentioned in passing.
+The characters of Diane and Adam were recast, with Amy and Nick being briefly mentioned in passing.
 Many new characters were added, including Wayne's brother Gordon and his family.
-This time, the parents are shrunk and need to be rescued by their kids.
+In this film, the parents are shrunk and need to be rescued by their kids.

 TV series

-The last incarnation of the franchise was the television program Honey, I Shrunk the Kids: The TV Show.
-Peter Scolari took over as Wayne and Nick and Amy both returned as characters, roughly the same age as in the original film, and played by new actors.
-Its plots involved other wacky Szalinski inventions (rarely the shrinking machine) that do not work quite as expected and land the family in some type of humorous mixed-up adventure.
+In 1997, television program Honey, I Shrunk the Kids: The TV Show premiered.
+Peter Scolari took over as Wayne, and Nick and Amy both returned as characters, roughly the same age as in the original film, and played by new actors.
+Its plots involved other Wayne's inventions that do not work quite as expected and land the family in some type of adventure.